Micro Focus Performance Center

 In Performance Center Administration, select Management > System Health.
 Click Check System, select all the system components, and then click Start to check system health for each machine.

-For Performance Center Server, install the patch by running the Performance Center 12.56 installation file (.msp).
+For Performance Center Server, install the patch by running the Performance Center 12.57 installation file (.msp).
 For details, see Performance Center Installation.

 For Performance Center Hosts and Standalone Load Generators, you can install the patch in one of the following ways: